A while back, I bought the wrong shampoo for my keratin treated hair.

 Coppola Keratin Complex

-Another popular choice sadly does not live up to its expectations.
+Here’s another popular choice which sadly does not live up to its expectations.

-Customers report that this shampoo washes out keratin treatment.
+Customers report that this shampoo washes out keratin treatment because it contains sulfates.

 I do rate Coppola keratin treatments, but this one looks like a fake.